tmatic-trading/crypto-platform/README.md

 Parameters
 ----------
 limit: float
     The limit of positions the bot is allowed to trade on this instrument.
+    If this parameter is less than the instrument's minOrderQty, it becomes minOrderQty.
 """
 ```